-"Moshe sent men to spy out Yazeir.
-They captured its villages, dispossessing the Amorites who lived there."
+"Moshe sent men to spy out Yazeir and they captured its villages; and he drove away the Amorites that were there."
 (21:32)

 Although Moshe only sent these men to spy out the district, they understood that this was not an end in itself but the first step in the ultimate goal of taking possession of it.
 Thus, confident in the success assured to all those who devote themselves selflessly to their Divine mission, they not only spied out the district but conquered it.
 (In this way they rectified the mistake of the previous spies, who trusted their own intuition regarding the purpose of their mission.)